18F/unit-testing-node/_pages/components/middleware.md

     });
 ```

-So for our happy-path test, let's write:
+For your happy-path test, write the following:

 ```js
     it('should receive a message and file an issue', function(done) {